bnmxavier/ms3_assesment/README.md

 Instructions:

+Note: The program and instructions were written and tested on a Windows 10 machine.
+Instructions should apply to nix systems as well.

-Assuming maven is avaliable in system path
+Assuming maven is available in system path
-1. Open command line and cd to the ms3_maven_project dir
+1. Open command line and change directory to the ms3_maven_project directory
-2. Delete the directory target (I uploaded the project before I added the gitignore)
+2. Delete the directory target (I uploaded the project before I added the gitignore, maven should re-compile this directory for your machine but delete it just in case)
 3. run 'mvn compile'
 4. Copy the target .csv file to ms3_maven_project/target/classes
 5. Run the program with 'java com.company.Main <input_filename>'.
 Do not include the csv file extension in the command line argument
 6. Output files will be found in ms3_maven_project/target/classes

+Alternatively you could open the project as an existing project using the IDE of your choice, I used IntelliJ Community 2020.1.4.

 Approach Overview